A Stock Pose about a physically-forced smile. This takes on 2 forms:

 - Joker (2019): In the first scene, Arthur Fleck is shown forcing himself to smile in this manner.
 Later, he tries the same thing on a young Bruce Wayne.
-The ending has him do this to himself, but now it's a full-on Broken Smile.
+The ending has him finally succeeding in making a smile that sticks, but now it's a full-on Broken Smile.

 - In UHF, George tries to cheer Bob up by making him smile this way, after inadvertently causing them both to lose their jobs at Burger World.

 - Tarzan, the Ape Man (1981): Jane asks Tarzan, who doesn't understand English, to smile and very tentatively reaches for his face.
 He grabs her hands at first but gradually lets her touch him and gently force the corners of his mouth up in a smile.
 He tolerates this.

 - A variant in one Shel Silverstein poem — a giant "[grows] tired of his saggy frown" and hires the narrator and a friend to hold up the corners of his mouth.